Begum Akhtar Riazuddin: Life and family

+Begum Akhtar Riazuddin died in Karachi on 11 January 2023, at the age of 94.

 Literary career

 Begum Riazuddin's literary career is based on two travelogues, ‘Dhanak Par Qadam’ (1969) and ‘Sat Samundar Par’ (1963).
-In her travelogues, she uses unique similies and humorous allusions, along with satirical comments.
+In her travelogues, she uses unique similes and humorous allusions, along with satirical comments.
 She writes in an informal style.
 Her writings are simple as well as interesting.
 Her travelogues feature human mentality, along with civilisation and society.